Das Haus at imm cologne 2020: living in air and light

 Clear-cut design for a home that hovers between nature and architecture

 In the 2020 edition of Das Haus, some of the furnishings become part of the architecture – like a masonry bench that grows out of the whitewashed walls or a gangway that draws the gaze into the distance.
-Then there are pieces that look as robust as a grill, hover over the bathtub like soap bubbles or, as in the case of the hammock that serves as a bed substitute, play with the shadows the (imaginary) sun casts onto the floor through its open texture.
+Then, there are pieces that look as robust as a grill, some that hover over the bathtub like soap bubbles or, as in the case of the hammock that serves as a bed substitute, some that play with the shadows that the (imaginary) sun casts onto the floor through its open texture.
 The architecture and furnishings seem to merge into an informal whole.
-MUT Design also anticipates the development of innovative lighting that will ideally simulate the natural course of the sun despite the fact that the light it emits is artificial.
-Because for MUT Design, light is synonymous with energy.
+MUT Design anticipates the development of innovative lighting that will ideally simulate the natural course of the sun despite the fact that the light it emits is artificial.
+Because, for MUT Design, light is synonymous with energy.

-While the forms of the “A la fresca!” house are inspired by modernism, the materials are more traditional – they include both terracotta and ceramic tiles as well as white plaster that resembles encalado.
+While the forms of the “A la fresca!” house are inspired by modernism, the materials are more traditional – the designers include terracotta and ceramic tiles and white plaster resembling encalado.
 Varying between terracotta, cream and white and accentuated with blue, the warm colour scheme looks as if it has been taken straight from the Valencian landscape.
 The five living zones – the Active Area, Cleanness Area, Resting Area, Kitchen and Patio – have deliberately been assigned functions and names that leave plenty of scope for interpretation.

 Round forms, an empty centre and covered outdoor spaces

-MUT Design’s interpretation of Das Haus for imm cologne 2020 features the canon of geometric forms that is typical of their work – and shows a clear preference for rounded shapes.
-At the same time, the Valencian-born designers Alberto Sánchez and Eduardo Villalón take a playful approach to the layout traditionally found in Spanish architecture by moving the patio normally found at the centre of the building to the outside and reinterpreting it as veranda-like, covered living areas that are totally open to their surroundings.
+MUT Design’s interpretation of Das Haus for Imm Cologne 2020 features the canon of geometric forms that are typical of their work – and shows a clear preference for rounded shapes.
+At the same time, the Valencian-born designers Alberto Sánchez and Eduardo Villalón take a playful approach to the layout traditionally found in Spanish architecture by moving the patio, which is normally found at the centre of the building, to the outside.
+The patio is reinterpreted as a veranda, covering living areas that are totally open to their surroundings.
 In return, the only area the house provides for retreat occupies the position usually reserved for the inner courtyard.

 Design for a community-oriented, active lifestyle

-With the title “A la fresca” – “Step out into the fresh air!” – the Spaniards are alluding to the culture of evening get-togethers in the streets and squares that’s still practised in village communities.
+With the title “A la fresca”, the Spaniards are alluding to the culture of evening get-togethers in the streets and squares that are still practised in village communities.
 After the heat of the day, which forces people to stay behind closed doors, this custom provides an opportunity to sit down together with neighbours and friends to enjoy the fresh breeze at leisure.
 “We’ve taken the concept of sharing and being together that moments like that embody and transferred it to Das Haus,” says MUT Design.

 Furniture designed for both/and instead of either/or

-Contact with nature helps us to relax – a function of the home that’s becoming increasingly importance as we face growing challenges in terms of work commitments, overstimulation and mobility.
-That’s why architecture and design should incorporate links with nature as well – by paying deliberate attention to the transitions.
+Contact with nature helps us relax – a function of the home that’s becoming increasingly important as we face growing challenges in terms of work commitments, overstimulation and mobility.
+That’s why architecture and design should incorporate links with nature as well by paying deliberate attention to the transitions.
 According to MUT Design, opening up the facades and creating outdoor furniture that satisfies the same high standards of design and cosiness as products for the living room are aspects that are worthy of closer consideration: “We don’t separate outdoor and living room furniture according to the usual norms.
-Nowadays, that’s the only way the interior design can create a consistent overall picture.”
+Nowadays, that’s the only way the interior design can create a consistent overall picture,” comments MUT Design.

 A stunning showcase of prototypes